Fly Tizzie Fly

 Snap a photo of your filled in sheet to generate your game

-I'll show progress on a map of Windermere.
+Game progress is show on a map of Windermere.

 How it works behind the scenes